WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 1. Go to `WalletWasabi\WalletWasabi.Backend` folder.
 2. Open the command line and enter:
 `dotnet run`
-3. You will get some errors but the data directory created.
+3. You will get some errors, but the data directory will be created.
 Stop the backend if it is still running with CTRL-C.
 4. Go to the Backend folder:
 ```
 Windows: "C:\Users\{your username}\AppData\Roaming\WalletWasabi\Backend"